bavla/wNets/Data/README.md

 ## WT

 Aggregated world trade data from [BACI / CEPII](http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37).
 Weight is the trade flow (in thousands current USD).
 Transformed into Pajek format by Vladimir Batagelj, Fri Aug 11, 2023.

+WTyears contains a network for each year; WTtimes contains a single temporal network for all years.
+The countries are labeled using ISO 2-character codes.
+ISO3.nam contains ISO 3-character codes, and countries.nam the long names.